curityio/mcp-authorization-secured-api/README.md

 - The token has a limited scope and read-only access.
 - The token is short-lived and no refresh token is issued.

-The Kong API gateway exposes both [MCP routes and API routes](apigateway/kong.yml).\
+The [Kong API gateway routes](apigateway/kong.yml) expose both the MCP server and API routes.\
 When the MCP client calls the MCP server the phantom token plugin introspects opaque access tokens.\
-The MCP server receives a JWT access tokens with a payload similar to the following.\
+The MCP server receives a scoped JWT access token with a payload similar to the following.\
-The MCP server does not need to process JWTs and simply forwards them to upstream APIs.
+The MCP server forwards a JWT access token to upstream APIs.

 ```json
 {